Keep safe. Make smart decisions.

 On the Swedish Environmental Protection Agency website lavinprognoser.se you’ll find daily avalanche assessments and forecasts for Storulvån and Åre.
 The Ski System Operator SkiStar’s website is continuously updated with current forecasts and information about the weather and avalanche situation.

-#6 Keep an Eye on the Avalanche Danger Scale
+#6 Keep an eye on the avalanche risk

 Avalanche forecasts and avalanche reports give a hint of how the situation outside the slopes are.
 However, it’s your own responsibility to make a qualified decision whether to go out or not.
 Make sure your decision is the right one :-).